Souravgoswami/linux_stat/README.md

 ---

 ## Dependencies:
-+ You need to have the C compile to be able to compile the C extension.
++ You need to have the C compiler installed to be able to compile the C extensions.
 On Arch Linux:
 ```
 # pacman -S gcc make